steveklabnik/blog/source/_posts/2011-12-15-marx-anarchism-and-web-standards.markdown

 as this alludes to, there are many different kinds of property rights that have existed at different places and times.

-So in 'property is theft,' Proudhorn is referring to private ownership of the 'means of production.'
+So in 'property is theft,' Proudhon is referring to private ownership of the 'means of production.'
 Let's expand that.
 Again, [Wikipedia](http://en.wikipedia.org/wiki/Means_of_production):

 > Means of production refers to physical, non-human inputs used in production—the